Mighty Joe Young (1949 film): Animation process

-As the deadline approached more animators were hired, including Pete Peterson and Buzz and Carl Gibson.
+As the deadline approached, more animators were hired, including Pete Peterson and Buzz and Carl Gibson.
 Originally a grip, Pete Peterson had shown interest in the animation process, watching while Harryhausen would animate.
-On his own he began to study people's movements by placing tape on their limbs and taking pictures.
-After some time Peterson requested to help with animation.
+On his own, he began to study people's movements by placing tape on their limbs and taking pictures.
+After some time, Peterson requested to help with animation.
 Hard-pressed for animators since Cooper pushed for animation to be sped up, O'Brien hired him.
 Because he had multiple sclerosis and found it difficult to stand, Peterson was able to sit while animating.
 Peterson quickly learned animation processes, and according to Harryhausen did a better job than some of the previous assistants.
 His emphasis was on humorous shots with Joe in the nightclub and escape scenes.
 Cooper hired Buzz and Carl Gibson to further expedite animation.
 They were put in charge of animating the sequence in which Joe first comes to the safari camp where Gregg and O'Hara are staying.
-Used to working with the larger models of King Kong, they found it difficult to work with the smaller models used in Mighty Joe Young and left after six weeks.
+Used to working with the larger models of King Kong, they found working with the smaller models used in Mighty Joe Young to be difficult and left after six weeks.
 The scenes they animated are not in the completed film.
 After they left, Harryhausen animated the sequence.

 Live-action sequences

 Schoedsack was nearly blind while directing the live-action footage.
 Assistant director Sam Ruman told Schoedsack what was happening on set so he could direct more effectively.
 To better know how to implement stop-motion effects, O'Brien watched the live-action scenes.
 In the safari sequence when Joe knocks over horses, the cowboys had their horses drop; Joe's movements were based on the structure of the fall.
 In the same scene, when the cowboys try lassoing Joe, the actors tried lassoing a tractor.
-In the completed scene the tractor was blocked by the model of Joe.
+In the completed scene, the tractor was blocked by the model of Joe.
 While the adult version of Joe is animated, baby Joe is depicted by a live baby gorilla.
-No locations in Africa were used in shooting the film; instead it was shot in New York City, Niagara Falls, Florida, Scotland, Spain, Austria, and Italy.
-Upon its completion in 1949 Cooper wished he had added more humorous elements.
+No locations in Africa were used in shooting the film; instead, it was shot in New York City, Niagara Falls, Florida, Scotland, Spain, Austria, and Italy.
+Upon its completion in 1949, Cooper wished he had added more humorous elements.
 However, Harryhausen disliked Cooper's emphasis on comedy, feeling that it ruined the tone of the film.
 Moore acted without makeup because her makeup artist was an alcoholic and often had hangovers.
 Ben Johnson, meanwhile, made his screen debut by playing Gregg.